 ***2016-2017 Winter Meal Adjustments In Effect***

-The apartment-style dorm is just across the street from the ELS offices.
+The apartment-style dorm is just across the street from the Center.
 Each apartment has four single bedrooms, a shared kitchen, a bathroom and living space.
 Rooms include a bed, closet, desk, chair, high-speed Internet and cable TV connection.
 Linens and cleaning supplies are provided.
 Kitchens include refrigerator, stove/oven and cooking utensils.
 Self-service laundry machines are available for a small fee.

 There is an on-campus resident assistant.
 Campus Security is present on campus 24 hours a day, seven days a week.